NathanY3G/rp2040-pio-emulator/docs/Tour of pioemu.md

 ## Introduction
 Welcome to a tour of the `pioemu` library!
 Let's begin by exploring the example from the [Quick Start Guide](./Quick%20Start%20Guide.md) in more depth.
-This example has been divided into logical sections with an explanation added to each section.
+This example has been divided into logical sections with an explanation added to each.
 The exception to this is the import statements which have been omitted.

 ## PIO Program